JetBrains/guide/site/java/tips/convert-concatenation-to-template/index.md

   - kotlin
   - refactoring
 author: hs
-subtitle: Use quick intentions to convert to a template string
+subtitle: Use quick intentions to convert to a template string.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/5wWjsqNMd68"
 ---